 Darrin Punchard, FAICP, CFM

 Darrin Punchard is a nationally recognized leader and pioneer in the field of hazards planning.
 For over 25 years, he has devoted his career to working with local communities to prevent natural hazards from becoming disasters.
-He has more than 20 years of experience in hazard mitigation planning with specialized expertise in risk assessment, risk communication, benefit-cost analysis, and the development of actionable strategies that include structural and non-structural measures for risk reduction.
+He has extensive experience in hazard mitigation planning with specialized expertise in risk assessment, risk communication, benefit-cost analysis, and the development of actionable strategies that include structural and non-structural measures for risk reduction.

 Darrin’s public service career includes serving as the state hazard mitigation officer for North Carolina.
 In this role he coordinated FEMA’s Project Impact program and launched the State’s Hazard Mitigation Planning Initiative, a statewide effort to promote the voluntary development of local hazard mitigation plans prior to DMA 2000.
 His career began in Florida where he worked as a local hazard mitigation planner for the Alachua County Office of Emergency Management, and later as a state hazard mitigation planner for the Florida Division of Emergency Management.

 Darrin is an active figure in championing innovative methods and practices for disaster risk reduction, often serving as an invited speaker and instructor for the natural hazard profession’s foremost national conferences and workshops.
 He has authored and contributed to a number of prominent publications in the hazard mitigation industry, including FEMA’s Multi-Hazard Mitigation Planning Guidance series and Hazard Mitigation: Integrating Best Practices into Planning as published by the American Planning Association (APA).
 He has also served as guest lecturer for graduate students at Harvard University, Yale University, and the University of North Carolina at Chapel Hill on the topics of disaster mitigation, climate adaptation, and community resiliency and sustainability.

 Darrin is a co-founder and advisory board member for APA’s Hazard Mitigation & Disaster Recovery Division, and he served six years on the board of directors for the Natural Hazard Mitigation Association.
 He has also served as a subject matter expert in support of the Rockefeller Foundation’s global 100 Resilient Cities initiative and Resilience Academies for the National Disaster Resilience Competition.